seddonnguyen/my_project/challenge_1/README.md

 4) Run Solution.sql to find each seller's average daily amount of apples sold.

 5) Unit Testing with tSQLt.
-Download material at https://tsqlt.org
+Download materials at https://tsqlt.org